Cumulo-pro/cumulo-block-explorer/docs/limonata-missed-proposals.md

 # Limonata : Missed Proposals & Slow Proposers Tracker

 > **Network-specific feature**.
 This module goes beyond standard Cosmos SDK metrics.
-It applies the CometBFT weighted round-robin proposer selection algorithm to determine, with block-level precision, which validator missed their proposal turn at each consensus round — and separately tracks real block latency per proposer.
+It applies the CometBFT weighted round-robin proposer selection algorithm to determine, with block-level precision, which validator missed their proposal turn at each consensus round, and separately tracks real block latency per proposer.

 ---